berkeley-ospo/safe-ose-2025/description.md

 ### (IAV2) Review Complexity and Overload {-}

 The scale and interdependence of core libraries make it difficult for maintainers to fully assess risks, enabling attackers to hide malicious changes in complex codebases.
-Moreover, maintainers of widely used libraries often face overwhelming review workloads, creating opportunities for attackers to insert subtle malicious code through fatigued or rushed inspections.
+Moreover, maintainers of widely used libraries often face overwhelming review workloads, creating opportunities for attackers to insert subtle, malicious code which passes unnoticed through rushed, fatigued inspections.
 We will develop automated systems to analyze contribution patterns and flag anomalies in code submissions, prioritizing high-risk changes for expert scrutiny.
 By augmenting human oversight with scalable screening tools, we will safeguard critical infrastructure in academic research and industrial systems while maintaining the open collaboration vital to scientific progress.